sdcnku/micropython/docs/library/omv.image.rst

    You may also get this value doing ``[5]`` on the object.

+.. method:: blob.cxf()

+   Returns the centroid x position of the blob (float).

 .. method:: blob.cy()

    Returns the centroid y position of the blob (int).

    You may also get this value doing ``[6]`` on the object.

+.. method:: blob.cyf()

+   Returns the centroid y position of the blob (float).

 .. method:: blob.rotation()

    Returns the rotation of the blob in radians (float).
 If the blob is like a pencil or pen this value will be unique for 0-180 degrees.
 If the blob is round this value is not useful.
-You'll only be able to get 0-360 degrees of rotation from this if the blob has no symmetry at all.

    You may also get this value doing ``[7]`` on the object.

+.. method:: blob.rotation_deg()

+   Returns the rotation of the blob in degrees.

+.. method:: blob.rotation_rad()

+   Returns the rotation of the blob in radians.
+This method is more descriptive than just `blob.rotation()`.

 .. method:: blob.code()

-   Returns a 16-bit binary number with a bit set in it for each color threshold that's part of this blob.
+   Returns a 32-bit binary number with a bit set in it for each color threshold that's part of this blob.
 For example, if you passed `image.find_blobs()` three color thresholds to look for then bits 0/1/2 may be set for this blob.
    Note that only one bit will be set for each blob unless `image.find_blobs()`